1. Employee Value Proposition (EVP) is the value a company offers to employees in return for the value they bring to the

 There are also advantages to independent contractors and freelancers for a company using a Global PEO.
 If a client company has an ongoing relationship with a Global PEO, that contractor or freelancer now has the choice of going on the payroll of the Global PEO.

 That way, the worker doesn’t have to file his own taxes and benefits.
 It also means that the freelancer can now work in any country in the world, so they can become a digital nomad if they like, while still following the law.
-Some workers would fine that attractive.
+Some workers would find that attractive.

 Having a Global PEO will be an asset to your employee value proposition and allow you to differentiate from the competition.
 Employees can be guaranteed that the firm complies with all local employment laws.
-This means, for example, that the company understand annual and sick leave entitlements, redundancy payments, and when employment may be terminated.
+This means, for example, that the company understands annual and sick leave entitlements, redundancy payments, and when employment may be terminated.
 With a Global PEO, employees can rest assured they will receive all their employee protections.

 Also, Global PEOs have local employment knowledge.
 Many international businesses don’t know how to benchmark their salaries and other benefits in countries in which they have never operated.
 For example, Christmas bonuses are customary in some countries, but not legally required.
 Global PEOs are up to date on these issues, and will ensure that employees receive a competitive compensation package.
-This makes a Global PEO an advantage to your employee value proposition.
+This means that Global PEO contributes positively to your employee value proposition.

 Research firm Gartner lists five fundamental elements of an EVP as follows:

 Marketing experts have evaluated the best EVPs.
 A lesson can be learned from each one.